 If you are testing the custom notifications feature for the first time, I recommend sending the notification to a test user group.
 Once you find it works well, you can send it to other groups.

-Intune Custom Notification Prerequisites
+Intune Custom Notifications Prerequisites

-- To send notifications to groups, your account must have the following RBAC permission in Intune – Organization > Update.
+- To send custom notifications to groups, your account must have the following RBAC permission in Intune – Organization > Update.

 - Intune doesn’t save text from previously sent custom notifications.
 If you want to send the same message, you must create a new notification.